 ABOUT THIS EVENT

-In this 2hr Mindfulness at work masterclass develop the skills to become a more efficient communicator, team player and leader.
-Being present and relaxed reveals options to you that you may miss when you are tense, and your attention is scattered.
-Practicing mindfulness at work gives you the ability to make wiser choices especially when under pressure.
+Being present and relaxed reveals options to you that you may miss when you are tense and your attention is scattered.
+This gives you the ability to make wiser choices, especially when under pressure.

-Having the ability to stabilise attention allows you to enjoy more clarity and creativity, which you can bring into your workplace amongst all other areas of your life.
+Having the ability to stabilise attention allows you to enjoy more clarity and creativity, which you can bring into your workplace amongst other areas of your life.
 Our ingenuity is endless and often we hold the key to removing obstacles and solving problems, which we may be unaware of.
-Mindfulness helps us unlock what stops us.
+Mindfulness helps us remove these blocks.

 Mindfulness also improves your ability to relate and empathise with others, creating a variety of options towards engaging in better communication, leadership and teamwork.

-Give yourself an edge, develop switched on mindfulness skills to see and respond with heightened awareness to address what’s been holding back performance or effective problem solving.
+Give yourself an edge, develop switched-on mindfulness skills to see and respond with heightened awareness to address what’s been holding back your performance or your ability to effectively solve problems.

-Join us for a 2hr Mindfulness at work masterclass.
+Join us for a 2.5hr Masterclass on Mindfulness in the Workplace.
 You will gain an understanding of many mindfulness practices and bring these benefits into your work life:

 - Improved decision making